 The new format of AQAR is available at NAAC website in word file which may be downloaded and provide your institutions AQAR accordingly.
 This would facilitate the institutions to understand the plan their activity and collect the information.
 The following are the three formats of AQAR:

 - Affiliated /Constituent Colleges

 - AQAR of the preceding academic year need to be submitted to the NAAC within six months i.e. the institutions should submit the AQAR before 31st December of every year.

 - Once the AQAR is submitted online by the Institution, the e-acknowledgement copy will be sent to the institution by the system itself.
 Institutions can view the AQAR report in the portal, and the .pdf Version of the AQAR may be downloaded from the NAAC web portal.

-- The Institutions may be advised to make a tab of NAAC in the Institutional website for keeping the records/files of NAAC, Peer Team Report, AQAR, Certificate of NAAC and Accreditation outcome documents.
-All data related to NAAC can be put on this NAAC tab.
+- The Institutions is advised to make a tab of NAAC in the Institutional website for keeping the records/files of NAAC, Peer Team Report, AQAR, Certificate of NAAC and Accreditation Outcome Documents.
+All data related to NAAC can be put under this NAAC tab.

-Institutions are advised to look in to the NAAC website for announcement of launch of online AQAR application in NAAC website.
+Institutions are advised to look in to the NAAC website for recent announcement of online AQAR application in NAAC website.